-How many times have you come across people trying to tell you to “just forgive yourself” or “just let it go”?
-Many times, right?
+How often have you encountered people trying to tell you to “just forgive yourself” or “just let it go”?
+Maybe quite often, correct?

-The guilt associated with ruining a special relationship is truly unparalleled, whether it is a marriage or a romantic relationship.
+The guilt associated with ruining a special relationship, whether it is a marriage or a romantic relationship, is unparalleled.
 So naturally, letting go of guilt and shame and truly forgiving yourself can be a difficult journey full of challenges.

 The most significant ones include overwhelming shame and guilt.
-You feel humiliated.
-You despise yourself.
-You strongly dislike yourself.
-You experience many other negative emotions such as regret, anxiety, sadness, despair, fear, etc.
+You may feel humiliated and despise yourself and even strongly dislike yourself.
+You experience many other negative emotions, such as regret, anxiety, sadness, despair, fear, etc.

 Loathing yourself and experiencing such overwhelming emotions over a prolonged period can significantly impact your physical health.
 Heart disease can be an unfortunate consequence.

-Thus, learning how to forgive yourself for ruining a relationship is paramount importance.
+All of this significantly impacts your quality of life, life satisfaction, subjective well-being, and more.
+Thus, learning to forgive yourself for ruining a relationship after cheating or doing something heartbreaking is of paramount importance.

-Now that you have the unparalleled importance of learning how to forgive yourself for ruining a relationship, let’s focus on how you can get started on your journey to self-forgiveness.
+Now that you have the unparalleled importance of learning how to forgive yourself for ruining a relationship let’s focus on how you can get started on your journey to self-forgiveness.
+Let’s acknowledge how one can forgive oneself and where one should start.

 The best place to start learning how to forgive yourself for ruining a relationship is to set balanced and realistic expectations.
-Expectations here refer to the ones that you’ll be setting for yourself.
-For your journey.
+Expectations here refer to the ones you’ll set for yourself for your journey.

 The expectations you choose to set for yourself should be such that they can be achieved within a realistic timeline and should be achievable by nature.

-Setting unrealistically high expectations even on a journey of dealing with regret and overcoming guilt shame over your past mistakes in your romantic relationship will be the opposite of being kind to yourself.
+Setting unrealistically high expectations, even on a journey of dealing with regret and overcoming guilt and shame over your past mistakes in your romantic relationship, will be the opposite of being kind to yourself.

 In this way, the journey of forgiving yourself for mistakes and truly moving on can be a reality.
 So, remember, when learning how to forgive yourself for ruining a relationship, start your journey by setting realistic expectations.

-Another key motivator to help you stay on track in this wonderful and much-needed journey of healing is to also look at the wonderful benefits of self-forgiveness.
+Another key motivator to help you stay on track in this wonderful and much-needed healing journey is looking at the fantastic benefits of self-forgiveness.

-To consistently implement the steps to self-forgiveness, remember the outcome of this healing journey.
-According to Dr. Frederic Luskin from Stanford University, one of the key benefits of practicing self-forgiveness is improved well-being.
+Remember the outcome of this healing journey to implement the steps to self-forgiveness consistently.
+Dr. Frederic Luskin from Stanford University mentions in his book that one of the key benefits of practicing self-forgiveness is improved well-being.

 As per Dr. Luskin, here are the other notable benefits of self-forgiveness: